 Growing up I had an incredibly tough life.
-I lived in a world of constant abuse, neglect, and loneliness.
 There were only a few points in my childhood that were stable, and even those times didn't last very long.
 When I was 11 my mother told me I was overweight and started me on weight loss pills.
 That was the beginning of a new kind of suffering in my life.
 Through that, I entered the steep slope of young alcoholism, pill addiction, and eating disorders which then transformed into the desire for positive attention from literally any place I could find.
 This lead me to situation after situation of being used, bullied and assaulted by my peers.
-I was officially hated and literally beaten down at home and school.
 I had no one.
 I was utterly alone and constantly suffering.

 Eventually I attempted to end my life to stop the ceaseless suffering.
 After continuing to fail at something that in every earthly sense I absolutely should have succeeded at, it hit me…maybe there is a reason for me to be alive.
 Maybe all this pain means something.
 But what?
 Why?